jason-chao/memespector-gui/README.md

 ### Images on a computer

-Click `files on this computer`.
+Click `image files on this computer`.
 Select the image files.
 Click `Open`.
-The locations of the image files will be added to the `Image locations` box.
+The locations of the image files will be added to the `Image Sources` box.

 ![Screenshot](doc/res/gui-win-individual-files.jpg)

 ![Screenshot](doc/res/gui-win-individual-file-locations.jpg)

-If you want to add all images inside a folder with many sub-folders which also contain images, click `a folder on this computer`.
+If you want to add all images inside a folder with many sub-folders which also contain images, click `a folder containing images on this computer`.
 Select the folder.
+The location of the folder will be added to the `Image Sources` box.

-The locations of all image files inside the folder and its sub-folders will be added to the `Image locations` box.
+*(Change of display behaviour from Version 0.2.3 beta: The full locations of image files inside the folder and sub-folders will NOT be displayed in the box.
+However, the files will still be processed and do not need to be displayed in the box.
+This change optimises memory utilisation.)*

 ![Screenshot](doc/res/gui-win-a-folder.jpg)